cziter15/ksIotFrameworkLib/README.md

 - Only one application can be executed simultaneously.
 - Each application has its own components.
 Components are a key part of the framework.
-- Components have different states.
+- Components have states.
 State change logic is handled in the application's loop.
 - Each component has init, postInit, and loop methods.
 - Components can be marked for removal, and they will be safely released in the next tick.